Young Bae Rocks Racy Lace-Up Swimsuit At The Beach On Instagram

 Others took note of her location.

 “Welcome to Hawai’i Bae!!!!
-I love here as well on the Island.
+I love [sic] here as well on the Island.
 Be safe and have fun!!!!” exclaimed a supporter.

 “@youngisblessed I know you are loving it!
 Good food and they probably all think your [sic] from the island I’m from Oahu.
 Miss it!
 Enjoy,” expressed a third social media user.